docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 ---------------------------------
 ExtendScript provides these utilities and features:

-- JavaScript language enhancements:
+- JavaScript language enhancements
     - Tools for combining scripts, such as a ``#include`` directive.
 See :ref:`preprocessor-directives`.
     - Support for extending or overriding math and logical operator behavior on a class-by-class basis.
       See :ref:`operator-overloading`.

     For complete details, see :ref:`extendscript-tools-and-features`.
 - JavaScript compilation, through the ExtendScript Toolkit.
 See :ref:`the-extendscript-toolkit`.
-- XML integration: ExtendScript defines the XML object, which allows you to process XML with your
+- XML integration: ExtendScript defines the XML object, which allows you to process XML with your JavaScript scripts.
-- JavaScript scripts.
 For complete details, see :ref:`integrating-xml-into-javascript`.
 - Scripting support for XMP metadata manipulation: XMPScript provides a JavaScript API for the Adobe